Skip to content

 There are a couple of approaches:

-1. DIY – You can literally do all the steps yourself, including designing your own cover, creating your own interior design, printing the book at a local copy shop, delivering copies to bookstores, and so on.
+1. DIY – You can literally do all the steps yourself, including designing your own cover, creating the interior design, printing the book at a local copy shop, delivering copies to bookstores, and so on.

 2. Hire individual experts – You can hire a proofreader, cover designer, interior designer, marketer, and other experts to handle their pieces of the publishing process.
 You are responsible for directing and paying them, as well as coordinating their activities.